[Summer Camp]

 OUTING DAY

-Wednesday is Outing Day, a day set aside for day trips.
+Wednesday is Outing Day: a full morning and afternoon set aside for day trips.
 There is no morning or afternoon program.
 Instead, after breakfast, the cooks put out lunch fixings, everyone packs a bag lunch, and then sets out in small or large groups on various excursions exploring the local wonders of both the natural and the human-made world.

-Traditional nature trips include all-day canoe paddles and tubing floats down the Saco River, mountain climbing, hiking, visits to one of Maine's wonderful ocean beaches or one of Maine or New Hampshire's beautiful state parks, pristine lakes, stunning waterfalls, and other regional natural attractions including the Kancamagus Scenic Highway, Lost River, and Silver Cascades (pictured at left).
+Traditional nature trips include all-day canoe paddles and tubing floats down the Saco River, visits to one of Maine's wonderful ocean beaches, mountain climbing in the White Mountains of New Hampshire, or one of Maine or New Hampshire's beautiful state parks, pristine lakes, stunning waterfalls, or other regional natural attractions including the Kancamagus Scenic Highway, Lost River, and Silver Cascades (pictured at left).

-There are also many tourist sites in the area including Story Land, Conway Scenic Railway, Attitash Alpine Slide and Water Park, and a whole host of others within an hour's drive of the Assembly.
+There are also several tourist attractions within a reasonable drive from the Assembly including: Story Land, Conway Scenic Railway, Mount Washington Cog Railway, Attitash Alpine Slide and Water Park, and a host of others.

 THE BANANA HUNT

-For dessert Thursday night at the end of dinner, we have our weekly Banana Hunt.
+For dessert at the end of supper on Thursday nights, we have our weekly Banana Hunt.
 As diners enter the Dining Hall at the beginning of the meal, they find a pile of bananas and some markers on their table.
 Each person writes their name on a banana.
 Then the bananas are all collected and hidden around the Main Building by a crew of volunteers.
 When everyone is done with their meal, the Banana Hunt begins!
 When you find yours, you head back to the dining hall where all the fixings for banana splits await.
 YUM!

 © Cassie Young 2009

 We are blessed with a very talented group of campers.
-And each year several of them offer special evening activities on topics of their choice.
-We've had everything from special evening lectures to swing dance lessons; presentations on beekeeping and horseshoeing to slide shows of trips to Jordan and China; viewing of the Gathering Leaves dvd to updates on the In Company with Angels exhibit of Tiffany windows.
+Each year several of them offer special Afternoon and Evening Activities on© Emily Woofenden 2015 topics of their choice.
+We've had everything from special evening lectures to swing dance lessons; presentations on beekeeping and horseshoeing to slide shows of Jordan and China; viewing of the Gathering Leaves dvd to updates on the In Company with Angels Tiffany windows exhibit; classes on string figures to presentations on Choosing Optimism.
 We also periodically have music concerts, skits, talent shows, and comedy nights.
 We invite you to consider leading an evening activity yourself.

 SALES TABLE

 Although not a scheduled activity or a planned event, there is enough going on at the FNCA Sales Table that it qualifies for inclusion on this page.
-There is always a wide variety of items on the Sales Table, from ancient relics and kitch to handmade crafts and fine art, from old books and unusual what-nots to various snacks and real maple syrup.
+There is always a wide variety of items on the Sales Table at the near end of the Dining Hall, from ancient relics and kitch to handmade crafts by campers and fine art, from old books and unusual what-nots to various snacks and real maple syrup.
 Campers visit it regularly, pore over what's offered, marvel at certain items, and generally enjoy themselves.

 © Nina Sasser 2009 The Annual Sales Table Auction is one of camp's most popular and funny events!
-Towards the end of second week, we all gather in the dining hall late one afternoon where our auctioneer and able assistant have gathered an assortment of unsold items together.
+We all gather in the Dining Hall where our entertaining auctioneer and able assistant have gathered an assortment of unsold items together.

-There are also usually several special items of value that appear as well.
-In recent years, this has included a refurbished and re-caned FNCA chair rescued from the dumpster, an Anne Carey Bradley painting, gift certificates to the Boston-area Elephant Walk restaurants, and a gorgeous book and 3 small paintings by author/illustrator Anna Rich.
+There are always several special items of value that appear as well.
+In recent years, this has included a pair of tickets to a New England Patriots game, a refurbished and re-caned FNCA chair rescued from the dumpster, paintings by various New Chuch artists (including Anne Cary Bradley, Florence Whitehead, and Mary Keating), gift certificates to the Elephant Walk restaurants, and a gorgeous book and three small paintings by author/illustrator Anna Rich.

-The Sales Table is a fundraiser for camp, and it's wonderful to report that last year it brought in well over $1000!
+The Sales Table is a fundraiser for camp, and it's wonderful to report that some years it brings in over $1000!
 Now that's activity!

 SING-ALONG & CHOIR

-One of our most popular activities is the morning sing-along of religious songs in Whitehead Hall before chapel each morning.
-Everyone from skilled singers to beginners enjoy belting out "Michael Row the Boat Ashore" and other traditionals, songs from various Swedenborgian hymnals, and special tunes selected by our resident song leader.
+One of our most popular activities is the morning Sing-Along of religious songs in Whitehead Lecture Hall before chapel each morning.
+Everyone from rank beginners to skilled singers enjoy belting out "Michael Row the Boat Ashore" and other traditionals, "Jesus Loves Me This I Know" and other songs from various Swedenborgian hymnals, and various spiritual tunes selected by our resident song leader.

-We also often put together a choir of voices to sing special music during chapel as well as for the Sunday morning worship service at the Fryeburg New Church in town.
+We also often put together a camp choir of voices to sing for morning chapel.
+Our camp choir also sometimes joins with the local church choir for Sunday morning worship service at the Fryeburg New Church in town.